ramede/tv-maze/README.md

 # TV Maze

 This is a single view app designed for listing TV series, using the API provided by the [TVMaze API](http://www.reddit.com/dev/api).\
-This is a iOS study that covered some important foundations like VIP architecture, View Code, UITableView, URLSession and Unit Test.
+This iOS study covered essential foundations like VIP architecture, View Code, UITableView, URLSession, and Unit Test.

 **Xcode Version**: 13.1\
 **Swift Version**: 5